 Long-lived assets are tested for recoverability whenever events or changes in circumstances indicate that the related carrying amounts may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net cash flows expected to be generated by the asset.
 The amount of any impairment loss is determined as the excess of the carrying value of the asset over its fair value and is charged to the results of operations.

-Notes to the Consolidated Financial Statements For the period from incorporation on April 24, 2009 to March 31, 2010 Expressed in U.S. Dollars, Unless Otherwise Noted
+Notes to the Consolidated Financial Statements Years Ended March 31, 2011 and 2010 Expressed in U.S. Dollars, Unless Otherwise Noted

 2. Summary of Significant Accounting Policies (continued)

 (d) Asset Retirement Obligations